seanyoung247/hackathon-jan-2023/README.md

 ### Features included
 The MVP was very close to the planned idea:
 * We created an attractive landing page;
-* We focussed on 4 input icons - Income, Home, Transport and Fun;
+* We focussed on 4 input icons - Income, Home, Transport and Fun - which launch modals based on category on user click;
-* The Modals allowed correct input of data and totaled up the category.
+* The Modals allow correct input of data and total up the category;
+* The totals from Income and the combined expenses populate a section on the Landing page where the user can view, in addition to those totals, their remaining budget;
+* A currency converting API feature, to enable our user to access same day currency conversion rates.